-Cleavage Changes: Breast Lift or Breast Augmentation – or both?
+Cleavage Changes: Breast Lift, Breast Augmentation or both?

-When your breasts are saggy or your nipples are drooping, which is better – a Breast lift or Breast Augmentation – or both?
+When your breasts are saggy or your nipples are drooping, which is better – a Breast Lift, Breast Augmentation or both?

 Many women with slightly deflated-looking, sagging breasts have low-grade ptosis (mild to moderate sagging of the breasts and nipples).
-If so, they may not be certain if they should choose to have a Breast Lift or Breast Augmentation – or sometimes, a combination of both.
+If so, they may not be certain if they should choose to have a Breast Lift vs Breast Augmentation or both.

 In this brief blog, we cover some of the basics of a Breast Lift OR Breast Augmentation VS a Mastopexy-Augmentation, which is a combination of both procedures.
 This information is, however, general in nature, and only a consultation can help you best understand which option is going to get you the breast shaping and sizing results you’re wanting to attain.

 Remember, there is never “one size-or-one approach fits all” when it comes to breast enhancement procedures and other types of Plastic Surgery.

 The only way to assess what option is best for you when choosing a Breast augmentation vs Breast lift, or a combined Breast Lift with Implants (a Mastopexy/Augmentation Procedure) is to make a consultation appointment with Dr Wyten.
 Dr Wyten is a Specialist Plastic Surgeon and restorative breast surgery expert.
 She is based in Hawthorn East (Melbourne) and in Berwick (Mornington Peninsula area).